Vanessa-Salgado/Vanessa-Salgado/README.md

  # What's she up to?

-Current projects: planning a local succulent business and Plant Journal App.
+Current projects: planning a local succulent business and Plant Journal App

-Embarking on journey to run outdoors and rock climb more.
+Embarking on journey to run outdoors and rock climb more

-Catch me at the trying a new boba place
+Catch me trying a new boba place

 # Let's get down to business